kennyjoseph/twitter_matching/run_pipeline/Readme.md

 # Scripts for sending TargetSmart data through the matching pipeline:

-TLDR: a wrapper `run_pipeline/allCommands.R` now has code to do all through runTS.R.
+TLDR: a wrapper `run_pipeline/allCommands.R` now has code to do everything up through (and including) runTS.R.

 - `../voter_file_aggregation/code/generate_targetsmart_csvs.py` takes raw TargetSmart data file (one per state), select and cleans columns to produce files we keep in `ts_cleaned`.
 - `../voter_file_aggregation/code/generate_extra_files.py` takes the complete set of `ts_cleaned` files and creates, for every state of residence, a file under `extra_state_files` for voters who live here but were registered elsewhere.
 (Files produced so far have correct formatting, incorrect counts.)